This is a real weed.

 I've often wondered why they're called "hips" so I looked it up.
 Hip (pelvis) and hip (fruit) come from different words that now sound alike.
 Hip (pelvis) comes from the word hop (jump).
 Hip (fruit) comes from the Dutch word "joop" which means fruit.

-Look for multiflora rose hips in winter and you’ll find them almost everywhere.
-Look closely inside the bush and you’ll probably find a bird or three.
+Look for multiflora rose in winter and you'll find it almost everywhere.
+Look closely inside the bush and you'll probably find a bird or two.

 (photo by Dianne Machesney)